wasabepeanut/tietoturva_repository/h5 Uryyb, Greb!.md

   - Total break: the key is revealed to a cryptanalyst
   - Global deduction: a cryptanalyst finds a solution through an alternate algorithm
   - Instance deduction: a cryptanalyst finds the plaintext
   - Information deduction: a cryptanalyst gains some information about the key or plaintext.
+(Schneier, B. 2015)

 # PGP
 -